apache/arrow/python/doc/source/jemalloc.rst

 jemalloc MemoryPool
 ===================

-Arrow's default :class:`~pyarrow.memory.MemoryPool` uses the system's allocator through the POSIX APIs.
+Arrow's default :class:`~pyarrow.MemoryPool` uses the system's allocator through the POSIX APIs.
 Although this already provides aligned allocation, the POSIX interface doesn't support aligned reallocation.
 The default reallocation strategy is to allocate a new region, copy over the old data and free the